 Ed Morrison

-Prior to starting his economic development work, Ed worked for Telesis, a corporate strategy consulting firm.
+Before starting his economic development work, Ed worked for Telesis, a corporate strategy consulting firm.
 In this position, he served on consulting teams for clients such as Ford Motor Company, Volvo, and General Electric.
 He conducted manufacturing cost studies in the U.S., Japan, Mexico, Canada, Italy, Sweden, and France.

-Ed started his professional career in Washington, D.C., where he has served as a legislative assistant to an Ohio Congressman, staff attorney in the Federal Trade Commission, and staff counsel in the US Senate.
-He holds a BA degree cum laude with honors from Yale University, MBA and JD degrees from the University of Virginia, and a PhD degree in economics from the University of the Sunshine Coast.
+Ed started his professional career in Washington, D.C., where he served as a legislative assistant to an Ohio Congressman, staff attorney in the Federal Trade Commission, and staff counsel in the US Senate.
+He holds a BA degree cum laude with honors from Yale University, an MBA and JD degrees from the University of Virginia, and a Ph.D. degree in economics from the University of the Sunshine Coast.